mmaul/cl-syslog/README.md

 ### RFC 5424 Caveats

 Currently, Unicode isn't properly handled.
 It is expected all data is ASCII.
-It is also expect your Lisp's `char-code` matches ASCII.
+It is also expect that your Lisp's `char-code` matches ASCII.
 The necessary BOM will not be inserted for Unicode.

 The RFC 5424 log handling functions generally write to streams, but the entry points cons up strings (if and only if the log message is